termux2o/InstagramScrappertaggedPostsdetails/README.md

 - Scrolls the page a custom number of times
 - Extracts and stores post URLs
 - Avoids duplicate entries by maintaining a CSV file
+- Fetching tagged users details like username,Followers,Bio,websites(if any)

 ## 📋 Prerequisites